Swiss Hours Calculation

 - Start of Calculation: Start date of the period for hour calculation.

-- End of Calculation: End date of the period for hour calculation.
+- End of Calculation: End date of the period for hour calculation. (if you want the last day of last month, enter -1)

 Timesheet Activities